 We evaluate the patterns of transmission requests and their disposition to determine whether market participants have had difficulty accessing Duke's transmission network.
 If requests for transmission service are frequently denied unjustifiably, this could indicate an attempt to exercise market power.
-The volume of accepted requests during this study period were approximately the same as the volume in the fourth quarter of 2015 and the approval rate was also high, averaging over 99 percent.
+At this time, the volume of accepted requests are not comparable to prior quarters due to system changes associated with the implementation of FERC Order 676-H requirements.
+This transition occurred at the beginning of the year.
+However, the approval rate continued to be high, averaging 99 percent.
 Given the high volume of service sold and the high level of approvals, we do not find a pattern in the disposition of transmission requests that indicates restricted access to transmission.

 We evaluated the flowgates that caused Transmission Service Request (TSR) refusals.
-The largest contributor to TSR refusals that occurred during the period of study for daily and hourly service was the "Glen Raven to Burlington 100 kV line" flowgate, which is a Duke flowgate.
-For Duke flowgates, we performed a comparison of the calculated base flows from the ATC model builder process with real-time flows associated with a select group of TSR refusals and found calculated flows to be reasonably accurate.
-We find that the accuracy of the ATC process is not associated with any anticompetitive conduct.
+The largest contributor to TSR refusals that occurred during the period of study for daily and hourly service was the "Parkwood 500/230 kV transformer", which is a Duke flowgate.
+For Duke flowgates, we compared calculated base flows from the ATC model builder process with real-time flows associated with a select group of TSR refusals and found calculated flows to be accurate predictors of real-time conditions.